 The abundant iron, calcium, magnesium, copper, and phosphorus levels in sesame seeds make them suitable for post-pregnancy diet.
 They help in replenishing your body system with essential minerals and regulating bowel movements.
 They can be added to chutneys, curries, and sweets.

 However, before you include any food in your diet, you need to consider your health requirements and those of your baby too.
-Tweak your plan in consultation with your dietician to meet your specific needs.
+Tweak your plan in consultation with your dietitian to meet your specific needs.

 What Not To Eat After Delivery?